-If you are interested in speaking at this event, please fill out the short registration form at right by January 31st.
-If you have any questions, please reach out to Sam Fishman (firstname.lastname@example.org) or the DIME Analytics team (email@example.com).
+If you have any questions, please reach out to Sam Fishman (email@example.com) or the DIME Analytics team (firstname.lastname@example.org).

 The share of the extreme poor living in areas affected by fragility, conflict, and violence is expected to rise to nearly 50% by 2030, severely hampering global development efforts.
 Violent conflict has spiked dramatically since 2010, with trends such as climate change, rising inequality,...